 This was no ordinary health spa.
-Opening in 2020 during Covid, RAKxa Wellness & Medical Retreat is a world class holistic centre offering a new approach to wellness that personalises your health goals and needs.
+Opening in 2020 during Covid, RAKxa Integrative Wellness is a world class holistic centre offering a new approach to wellness that personalises your health goals and needs.

 For me, the timing was perfect, and the idea of sharing the experience with a friend clinched the deal.

 A short time earlier, my doctor had diagnosed me as pre-diabetic.
 I was told that it was addressable with dietary changes, increased exercise, and a complete overhaul of my health regime.
 My family was concerned, heck I was concerned.

 My son James, who is a doctor, put it more bluntly.
 “Mum, if you do exactly what you are doing now, you will get diabetes and trust me, you don’t want diabetes,” he warned.
 During his medical training, James had witnessed people with diabetes having toes amputated.
 He would relay this at family dinners just before dessert was being served with typical James style timing that makes you decline the Tiramisu.